ari1337an/tensorify/src/PROJECT_STRUCTURE.md

 - `src/server/actions/` - Server actions for data manipulation.
   - `team-actions.ts` - Server actions for team management including paginated team listing with member counts and team creation with proper resource allocation.
-  - `organization-actions.ts` - Server actions for organization management including member listing with role information and member management operations.
+  - `organization-actions.ts` - Server actions for organization management.
+Includes original member listing (`getOrganizationMembers`) and a new comprehensive action (`getOrganizationMembersAndInvites`) that fetches both active members and invitations, mapping them to a unified `PeopleListEntry` structure for display in the people management view.
+Also includes member management operations and organization updates.
   - `onboarding-actions.ts` - Server actions for handling onboarding data submission to the external API.
-  - `email-actions.ts` - Server action for sending organization-related emails using Resend.io
+  - `email-actions.ts` - Server actions for sending emails using Resend, like organization invites.
+  - `invitation-actions.ts` - New server actions for managing the lifecycle of user invitations.
+Includes creating new invitations (now with robust error handling for email sending), fetching pending invitations for a user, processing accepted invitations (upserting user, assigning roles, and updating invitation status within a transaction), declining invitations, checking if a user can be invited (verifies against existing members and pending invites), updating roles for pending invitations, and revoking pending invitations.
 - `src/server/flows/` - Server-side flows for complex operations.
   - `onboarding/` - Flows related to user onboarding.
     - `setup-account.ts` - Creates a complete account setup with organizational structure in a single transaction, including organization, team, project, and workflow creation with proper access controls.
 Extracts organization slug from the provided organization URL.
     - `check-onboarded.ts` - Checks if a user is onboarded by verifying they have an organization.
-Handles redirection to onboarding page if not onboarded, or to the correct organization subdomain if already onboarded but accessing via wrong URL.
+If not, it now also checks for pending invitations for the user's email.
+If an invitation exists, redirects to an accept invitation page.
+Otherwise, handles redirection to the standard onboarding page if not onboarded, or to the correct organization subdomain if already onboarded but accessing via wrong URL.
 Supports both production (`{slug}.app.tensorify.io`) and development (`{slug}.localhost:PORT`) environments.

 ### Database

 - `src/server/database/` - Database connection and configuration files.
   - `db.ts` - Database client setup and connection configuration.
   - `prisma/` - Prisma database configuration and migrations.
+    - `schema.prisma` - Prisma schema definition.
+Updated to include a new `Invitation` model and `InvitationStatus` enum to support the user invitation system.
+The `Invitation` model stores email, organization, assigned roles, status, expiration, and inviter details.
     - `seed.ts` - Seed file for initializing standard permissions in the database.

 ### Utility Functions